david-barbion/probes/README.md

 things up to allow the connection from the webserver with this user to the db.

-Then run `sql/db.sql` script on the db to create tables and other stuff.
+Then run `sql/probes_init.sql` script on the db to create tables and other stuff.

-Install other prerequisites: Mojolicious is available on CPAN and sometimes packages, for example the package in Debain is `libmojolicious-perl`
+Install other prerequisites: Mojolicious is available on CPAN and sometimes packages, for example the package in Debian is `libmojolicious-perl`

-Copy `probe.conf-dist` to `probe.conf` and edit it.
+Copy `probes.conf-dist` to `probes.conf` and edit it.

 To quickly run the UI, do not activate `rewrite` in the config (this is Apache rewrite rules when run as a CGI) and start the morbo webserver inside the source directory:

-	morbo script/probe
+	morbo script/probes

 It will output what is printed to STDOUT/STDOUT in the code in the term.
 The web pages are available on http://localhost:3000/